priyadharsinid/Matplotlib-Challenge/README.md

-# Matplotlib-Challenge
+# matplotlib-tumor-drug-analysis

+## Overview:

-In this study, 249 mice who were identified with SCC tumors received treatment with a range of drug regimens.
-Over the course of 45 days, tumor development was observed and measured.
-The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.
+In this project, I performed a visual examination of tumor development in mice subjected to various drug treatments.
+The study involved 249 mice diagnosed with SCC tumors who received treatment with a range of drug regimens.
+Over a span of 45 days, tumor development was closely observed and measured.
+The primary objective of this study was to assess and compare the efficacy of Pymaceuticals’ drug of interest, Capomulin, against other treatment regimens.

-This assignment is broken down into the following tasks:
+## Tasks:

-Prepare the data.
+- Prepare the data.

-Generate summary statistics.
+- Generate summary statistics.

-Create bar charts and pie charts.
+- Create bar charts and pie charts.

-Calculate quartiles, find outliers, and create a box plot.
+- Calculate quartiles, identify outliers, and construct a box plot.

-Create a line plot and a scatter plot.
+- Develop a line plot and a scatter plot.

-Calculate correlation and regression.
+- Determine correlation and perform regression analysis.

- Submit the final analysis.
+- Submit the final analysis.

+## Requirements

+- Python
+- Jupyter Notebook
+- Pandas
+- Matplotlib
+- SciPy
+- NumPy